This post may contain affiliate links. Please read my disclosure and privacy policy.

 Instructions

-2. In a medium bowl, whisk the chickpea flour, nutritional yeast, paprika, onion powder, and salt.
-Slowly whisk in 1 cup (237 mL) of the water until blended and smooth, and then whisk in the mustard and vinegar.
+• Whisk the chickpea flour, nutritional yeast, paprika, onion powder, and salt in a medium mixing bowl.
+Slowly whisk in 1 cup (237 mL) of the water until blended and smooth.
+Whisk in the mustard and vinegar.

 Notes